 We had planned to stay in the area near Mount Fuji for five nights and kept an eye on the weather forecast to decide when we were going to attempt the climb.
 The weather did not have to be perfect but we did not want it to rain or worse to have the chance of thunder and lightning or even snow at the top.
 After our first night at Fujitomina Inn we saw that the weather for the following day looked promising and asked our Mama-san to book us into one of the huts.
 We had chosen two or three of the highest ones, near 8th station and after a few phone calls we were booked at Goraikoukan, the hut closest to the top of Fuji-san at 3250m.
 We went to the supermarket and bought bottles of water (at least 2 litres per person is a good idea) and food that could easily be eaten and wouldn’t perish, including some fitness bars to give us some additional “power” if we needed it.

 Early Morning Start

 After an early night our Mama-san had prepared us a big breakfast.
-The lovely Amano family of our inn thought we were crazy gaijins (foreigners) to climb Fuji-san.
+The lovely Amano family of our inn thought we were crazy gaijins (foreigners) to climb Fuji-san with a child.
 They had not yet attempted to do the hike themselves despite living nearby all their lives.
 The Japanese have a saying the you should only climb the mountain once, you are considered mad if you do it again, and many never attempt it at all.